fpousserot/leaflet-routing-machine/README.md

 ### L.Routing.OSRM

 Handles communication with the OSRM backend, building the request and parsing the response.
+Implements ```IRoute```.

 ### L.Routing.Line